 3 marketing insights from the rise of Pokémon Go

 Last week Pokémon Go took over the digitalised (and in fact real) world, and at incredible speed.
-Seeming to explode from obscurity, 2016’s take on the 90s gaming classic has captured the imagination of millions around the world.
+Seeming to explode from obscurity, 2016’s take on the 90s gaming classic has captured the imagination of millions.

 But just why has Pokémon Go proved so successful, so quickly?
-Here at OTB we believe the game has blended a clever mix of cross-generational appeal, nostalgia and useable augmented reality tech that has allowed it to become an overnight cult classic.
+The game has blended a clever mix of cross-generational appeal, nostalgia and useable augmented reality tech.
+It’s this blend that has allowed it to become an overnight cult classic.

-For marketers looking for insights, there’s a lot to be said for these 3 key ingredients of success..
+For creatives looking for insights, look no further than Pokémon Go marketing.
+There’s a lot to be said for their 3 key ingredients of success…